 Governor McAuliffe’s Introduced HB/SB 5003 - In HB/SB 5003, the Governor proposes reducing state funding for the Strategic Compensation Grants Initiative by $5.0 million in fiscal year 2015 and eliminating funding ($7.5 million) in fiscal year 2016.

 Senate Adopted Amendments to SB 5003 – Same as HB/SB 5003.
-The Senate amendment also specifies that priority for grants in fiscal year 2015 be given to divisions that did not apply for grants in fiscal year 2014 and adds a local match requirement based on the school divisions’ composite index of local ability-to-pay.
-If not enough applications are submitted for fiscal year 2015 grants, this amendment allows the Department of Education to offer funding, up to the amounts allocated in fiscal year 2014, for those school divisions that did not provide the 2 percent salary increase in fiscal year 2014.
+The Senate amendment also specifies that priority for grants in fiscal year 2015 be given to divisions that did not receive grant awards in fiscal year 2014 and adds a local match requirement based on the school divisions’ composite index of local ability-to-pay.
+If there is a balance of funds available after initial fiscal year 2015 grant awards are made, this amendment allows the Department of Education to offer funding, up to the amounts allocated in fiscal year 2014, for those school divisions that did not provide the 2 percent salary increase in fiscal year 2014.

 Provide Partial Hold Harmless Funding for School Divisions in Fiscal Year 2015

-House of Delegates Adopted HB 5002 – No action taken.
+House of Delegates Adopted HB 5002 – No action taken; same as HB/SB 30.

 Governor McAuliffe’s Introduced HB/SB 5003 - In HB/SB 5003, the Governor proposes providing approximately $3.3 million in fiscal year 2015 to increase state funding to school divisions which experienced a reduction in Direct Aid state funding in fiscal year 2015 as compared to fiscal year 2014 (Chapter 806).
 The proposed payment represents one-half of each division’s reduction.

-Senate Adopted Amendments to SB 5003 – Same as HB/SB 30.
+Senate Adopted Amendments to SB 5003 – The Senate’s adopted budget does not include this funding as proposed in HB/SB 5003 as introduced.

 Funding for Project Discovery